joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/portfolio-evaluation.md

 # Portfolio Evaluation
+A quick individual evaluation of the candidate's portfolio website and any other websites that showcase their work, like Dribbble and Behance.
+The goal is to get early signals to determine the experience level of the candidate.
+Most effective as a gage rather than a weed out tactic.

-A quick review of the candidate's entire portfolio.
-If possible, find their portfolio on your own.
+*If possible, find their portfolio on your own.
 A recent trend is more portfolios are behind passwords.
-When the candidate says they're interested in the role, request access to their portfolio for the team to better understand their work experience.
+When the candidate says they're interested in the role, request access to their portfolio for the team to better understand their work experience.*

 ## Product Designer